The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 5. Dino Dash

-Dino Dash was the first Vekoma rollercoaster added to Emerald Park in 2022 and was the precursor to the intertwining coasters for Tír na nÓg by the same manufacturer.
+Dino Dash was the first Vekoma rollercoaster added to Emerald Park in 2022 and was followed by the intertwining coasters for Tír na nÓg by the same manufacturer.
 It’s a kids coaster with dinosaurs all through the layout.
+The train is designed to look like a rugged safari jeep.
 Animatronic velociraptors spray water just before you go into the lift hill.
-It’s a smoother coaster than Flight School and reaches speeds of up to 50km.
-Its slightly higher at 11.7m.
-It’s another great kids coaster and this too goes around twice.
+It’s a smoother coaster than Flight School and reaches speeds of up to 50km/h.
+It’s slightly higher at 11 metres.
+It’s another great kids coaster and this too goes around twice to make up for the shorter track length.
+It’s a very solid family ride.

 4. Viking Voyage

 The only water ride at Emerald Park, although in a country with weather like we get in Ireland, it’s amazing we have even this one!
-After entering through the queueline themed as a viking village, you board your viking long boat for a journey back in time.
-You come across round towers and monasteries as you plunge downwards, first forwards and then backwards before one final giant splash down.
-It’s really fun ride that everyone will enjoy.
+After entering through the queue line themed as a Viking village, you board your Viking longboat for a journey back in time.
+You come across round towers and monasteries as you plunge downwards, first forwards and then backwards before one final giant 12-metre splash down.
+The landscaping around it is brilliant, featuring a huge man-made mountain and authentic replica Viking ships.
+It’s a really fun ride that everyone will enjoy.

 3. The Quest

 The first of the new rollercoasters added to the new Tír na nÓg land, The Quest is a family coaster but a good step up from Flight School and Dino Dash.
-You start by being lifted backwards up a hill and then dropping back down through the station again.
-You twist and turn your way through Tír na nÓg and the other new coaster, Na Fianna Force, before going up a spike inside a castle.
+It’s a custom Vekoma Family Boomerang coaster.
+You start by being lifted backwards up a 25-metre spike hill and then dropping back down through the station again.
+You hit a top speed of 60km/h as you twist and turn your way through Tír na nÓg and the other new coaster, Na Fianna Force, before going up another spike inside a castle.
 You fall backwards and do it all again in reverse before coming back to the station.
 It’s really good fun and the highlight is definitely the interaction with the other coaster.
+There’s no over-the-shoulder restraints either, just comfortable lap bars.

 @curioustourists